 Does a breast lift and augmentation cost more than a simple breast lift?

 Yes, if you opt to undergo a breast augmentation mastopexy (breast lift combined with breast augmentation), this surgery will indeed cost more than a simple breast lift.
+That’s because breast augmentations are entirely separate procedures from breast lifts.
+They require additional techniques and unique skills, in addition to the cost of breast implants.

 Will I have scars after my breast lift?